JaroGee/PokeAPI/README.md

 **PokeAPI Python Project**

 **Overview**
-This project is a small Python script that connects to the PokéAPI — a free, open RESTful Pokémon API — and lets you fetch and display data about your favourite Pokémon.
+This project is a small Python script that connects to the PokéAPI A free, open RESTful Pokémon API
+Lets you fetch and display data about your favourite Pokémon.
 Think of it as your personal Pokédex, minus the Professor Oak lectures.

 **Features**
 Fetch Pokémon info (name, ID, type, abilities, stats, etc.)
-Command-line interface (because GUI is for gym trainers, not coders) JSON-parsed results displayed in a readable format Easy to extend — build your own battle sim, web app, or terminal Pokédex
+Command-line interface (because GUI is for gym trainers, not coders) JSON-parsed results displayed in a readable format Easy to extend, build your own battle sim, web app, or terminal Pokédex

 **Requirements**
 Python 3.8+